Theoretical stack · Weight Loss & Body Composition

 Potential benefits

-• Genuinely complementary mechanisms — GLP-1 and amylin act on different appetite circuits
+• Complementary mechanisms — GLP-1 and amylin act on different appetite circuits

 • Strong individual-compound evidence, particularly tirzepatide